Vaginal discharge is normal and varies during your menstrual cycle.

 Clear and watery: This occurs at different times of your cycle and can be particularly heavy after exercising.

-Yellow or Green: May indicate an infection, especially if thick or clumpy like cottage cheese or has a foul odor.
+Yellow or Green: May indicate an infection, especially if it is thick or clumpy like cottage cheese or has a foul odor.

 Brown: May happen right after periods, and is just "cleaning out" your vagina.
 Old blood looks brown.